Forced-Work Leads

 Rolling out first across our highest-volume code-enforcement markets; more cities added as owner coverage grows.

-Why this beats a permit list or a lead network
+What this adds to a permit list or lead network

 See the forced-work owners in your city